Here is Caelyn's Statement from her application:

 The North Wind Quilters Guild Scholarship Program has been developed for the purpose of providing funds to support graduating high school seniors, college students and vocational students from Solano, Yolo and Napa counties who are pursuing a 2-4 year degree or vocational certificate in textiles, design or art.

 Up to two $1,000 scholarships or one $2,000 will be awarded each year.
-Application deadline is February 28, 2025.
+Application deadline is Friday, February 27, 2026.

 North Wind Quilters Guild